ENCCS/evita-material-template/README.md

-## Jupyter Notebooks for Teaching Materials
+## Jupyter notebooks for teaching materials

 Each episode should include:
 - A general description